Skip to main content

 This project is funded by the National Institute for Health Research (NIHR) through its Advanced Fellowship.

-There is a huge gap between need and access to help for many adolescents experiencing depression symptoms.
-This leaves many feeling unable to ask for help.
+There is a huge gap between need and access to help.
+Many adolescents feel unable to ask for help when experiencing depression symptoms.

 This is particularly true of those from excluded groups, who are also more likely to experience depression.
-Both not knowing what help is available, and the stigma attached to this, can prevent or delay them from seeking help.
-Even when they do ask for help, most must wait to access it because services prioritise those who are most severely ill.
+Both not knowing what help is available and stigma can prevent or delay help-seeking.
+Even when they do ask for help, adolescents must wait to access it because services prioritise those who are most severely ill.

-Drawing on the social marketing expertise of the members of this project, we plan to collect and analyse adverts (‘messages’) used by services (NHS, charities, etc.) sharing information about early help for adolescent mental health.
-We’ll analyse how messaging has been used around the world to advertise research studies offering early help for mental health to adolescents.
+Drawing on social marketing expertise, we will collect and analyse adverts (‘messages’) used by services (NHS, Charities) sharing information about early help for adolescent mental health.
+We will also look at how messaging has been used around the world to advertise research studies offering early help for mental health to adolescents.

-Alongside this, we’ll use creative workshops to capture a diverse range of adolescents’ views about early help for adolescent depression and online SSIs.
-We’ll then explore their views in greater detail using individual interviews - including ‘think aloud’ techniques where the person is asked to voice their thoughts aloud while looking at example materials shown to them.
+Alongside this, we'll use creative workshops to capture diverse adolescents’ views about early help for adolescent depression and online SSIs.
+We'll then explore these views in greater detail using individual interviews, including ‘think aloud’ techniques where the person is asked to voice their thoughts aloud while looking at example materials shown to them.

 We will also survey professionals who may be the first port of call for adolescents seeking help, including school mental health staff and GPs to get their views too.

-Together with our Young Person’s Advisory Group (YPAG) and subject and methods expert advisors, we will negotiate permission with the owner (mentor: Schleider) to adapt two online single therapy sessions (SSI), which have been shown to reduce depression symptoms in adolescents in the USA for use in the UK.
+Together with the Young Person’s Advisory Group (YPAG) and subject and methods expert advisors, we will negotiate permission with the owner (mentor: Schleider) to adapt two online single therapy sessions (SSI) which have been shown to reduce depression symptoms in adolescents in the USA for use in the UK.

 More content related to this research project.